Home

 What is the EGSL interpreter? you might ask.

-EGSL is a small interpreter written in Pascal which can execute Lua scripts.
+EGSL is a small BASIC-like interpreter written in Pascal which can execute Lua scripts.
 So you can do all what you can do with Lua but even more … because I implemented some graphics routines so you can write graphical programs.
 The function names are chosen from "traditional" BASIC dialects.The engine is based on SDL, SDL_gfx and SDL_mixer (and additionally SDL_image on Haiku), so you should have installed those libraries alongside with liblua.
-Binaries are available for Linux 64bit (compiled on Kubuntu 11.10), Linux 32bit (compiled on Ubuntu 10.10) , Windows 32bit (compiled on Vista Home Premium) and Haiku (compiled on Haiku R1 Alpha3).
-The work on the MacOSX port has begun.
+Binaries are available for Linux 64bit (compiled on Mageia 2), Linux 32bit (compiled on Ubuntu 10.10) , Windows 32bit (compiled on Windows 7 Home Premium) and Haiku (compiled on Haiku R1 Alpha4) and last but not least MacOSX (compiled on MacOS X Snow Leopard).
 As shown in the image below EGSL is intended for "old-school" games.

 Best is: EGSL comes with full source code in Pascal so you can use the egslengine also in your Pascal programs.